 The essential text for Year 1 of the course, is:

-Further Reading: Students wishing an overview of academic and applied psychology or who might be contemplating a career in psychology are directed to a number of British Psychological Society short books on careers in psychology which are available to purchase from the BPS (see the BPS website at – www.bps.org.uk).
+Further Reading: Students wishing an overview of academic and applied psychology or who might be contemplating a career in psychology are directed to the British Psychology Society website at – www.bps.org.uk.

 Psychology can be studied with: